Ouranosinc/cowbird/docs/components.rst

 - Renaming a folder :
     The folders associated with the `Geoserver` workspace are the user workspace (named by the user's name) and the datastore folder (which uses a default value.
 Both of these values should never change and renaming them manually might break the monitoring, preventing `Cowbird` from receiving future file events.

+- Renaming a shapefile (.shp only) :
-Note that in the case of renaming a shapefile, it should be supported.
-It will trigger multiple events on the file system (an update on the parent directory, and a delete followed by a create event on the file), which should keep up to date info in `Geoserver` and `Magpie`_ by simply generating new resources.
+    This operation is actually supported, but it should be avoided if possible.
+It will trigger multiple events on the file system (an update on the parent directory, and a delete followed by a create event on the file), which should keep up to data info in `Geoserver` and `Magpie`_ by simply generating new resources.
+A risk with this is that the delete event will delete the other shapefile files, and the user could lose some data.
+It is better to have a copy of the shapefile before applying this operation.
+Note that renaming one of the other extension (not the .shp file) will not trigger any event since only the main file triggers events.

 - Deleting a folder :
     This operation will only display a warning.
 It should never be done manually, since it will create inconsistencies